awsdocs/amazon-connect-admin-guide/doc_source/best-practices.md

 + Use a **Loop prompts** block in your Customer queue flow to interrupt with a queued callback and external transfer option at regular intervals\.
 + Ensure that all countries referenced in external transfers or used for outbound dialing are added to the service quota for your account/instance\.
 + Ensure that all numbers referenced in external transfers are in E\.164 format\.
 Drop the national trunk prefix that you use when calling locally\.
 This prefix would be the leading 0 for most of Europe, 1 for the US\.
 The prefix is replaced by the country code\.
 For example, the UK mobile number **07911 123456** in E\.164 format is **\+44 7911 123456 \(tel:\+447911123456\)**\.
-+ Ensure that there are no infinite loops in the contact flow logic\.
-Also ensure that for each call, the contact flow connects the caller to an agent, bot, or transferred externally for further assistance\.
++ Ensure that there are no infinite loops in the flow logic\.
+Also ensure that for each call, the flow connects the caller to an agent, bot, or transferred externally for further assistance\.

 ## Lambda<a name="bp-lambda"></a>
 + Amazon Connect limits the duration of a sequence of Lambda functions to 20 seconds\.
 It times out with an error message when the total execution time exceeds this threshold\.
 Because customers hear silence while a Lambda function runs, we recommend adding a **Play prompt** block between functions to keep them engaged during the long interaction\.